microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

 | Opening | - An info bar is shown by setting its IsOpen property to true. |
 | Closing | There are two ways an info bar can close: <br>- The program sets the IsOpen property to false <br> - The user invokes the Close button. <br> Use the InfoBarCloseReason to determine which case has occurred. <br> Closing can be prevented by setting the Cancel property to true.
 You can use a deferral to respond asynchronously to the event. |

-### Canceling and deferring close
+### Canceling close
 The Closing event can be used to cancel and/or defer the close of an InfoBar.
 This can be used to keep the InfoBar open or allow time for a custom action to occur.
-When the closing of an InfoBar is canceled, IsOpen will go back to true, however, it will stay false during the deferral.
+When the closing of an InfoBar is canceled, IsOpen will go back to true.
 A programmatic close can also be canceled.

 XAML